How I hated code and decided to spend an hour writing it every day for a year

 Shipping from day zero

 My first project was a disposable voice recorder.
 It’s really just an aptly licensed GitHub project by a complete stranger.
-When I miraculously had made it do what I wanted it to do, and submitted it to the AppStore I had no idea what I was doing.
+When I miraculously had made it do what I wanted it to do, I submitted it to the AppStore from a hotel room in Cambridge, MA.
+I had no idea what I was doing.
 A year later, I still use it to rehearse presentations and finding out if what I write makes any sense.
 I didn’t understand 80% of the code in the app I just shipped, but I made something useful, at least for me.

 But how do you decide on a tiny goal?
-Maybe by asking, “does this bring my app closer to a version that I could actually begin using?”
-It’s easy to spend hours sweating the wrong details, and maybe you find that that’s where you have the most fun.
+Maybe by asking, “does this bring my app closer to a version that I myself could actually begin using?”
+It's easy to spend hours sweating the wrong details.
 But for me, making it usable as fast as I could was a tremendous motivator.
-Even more so when I could pass it along to friends and coworkers.
+Even more so when I could pass it along to friends and coworkers, or send them a quick video recording of a demo.

-Every time I took a screenshot of an Android phone I got gradually more frustrated.
-So I made it a one-click operation.
+Every time I took a screenshot on my smartphone I got gradually more frustrated.
+So I made it a one-click operation, from the Mac.
 Ironically, tutorials for my app began appearing.

 Share the beats